ramrom/rams_dot_files/cheatsheets/datastore_cheatsheet.md

 - reading on a key
     - means starting with latest segment and binary search, if not there goto next latest segment
     - in worst case key is in the earliest segment, so O(NlogK) time (N segments, K keys/segment)
+- sparse index (cassandra uses this)
+    - used to speed up reads on disk - limits the number of segments to access for a read
+    - is a BTREE stored in-memory, each item in index stores first key in each segment and where segment is located on disk
+    - only need to search segments where first segment key is before desired key
+        - e.g. we want key "foo", say 10 segments in index, 3rd seg is "bar", 4th seg is "gig"
+        - segment "gig" wont have "foo", but segment "bar" might, and also 1st and 2nd segment, so just search 1st,2nd,3rd segment
 - bloom filter optimization (cassandra and rocksDB does this)
     - can use a bloom filter to keep track of what keys are in the SST segment
     - no false negatives, so can definitely ignore searching SST then, saving time for a read